Accelerating Scale-up with AI

-The webinar will feature a virtual tour where attendees can see for themselves the state-of-the art equipment, technologies, and computational resources available to industry partners in Argonne’s newly expanded Materials Engineering Research Facility, the Advanced Photon Source, and the Argonne Leadership Computing Facility.
+The webinar featured a virtual tour of the state-of-the art equipment, technologies and computational resources available to industry partners in Argonne’s newly expanded Materials Engineering Research Facility, the Advanced Photon Source and the Argonne Leadership Computing Facility.

-Santanu Chaudhuri, Director of Manufacturing Science and Engineering at the U.S. Department of Energy’s (DOE) Argonne, will moderate the conversation about some critical questions: What is the current state of AI application in materials scale-up and manufacturing?
+Santanu Chaudhuri, Director of Manufacturing Science and Engineering at the U.S. Department of Energy’s (DOE) Argonne, moderated the conversation about some critical questions: What is the current state of AI application in materials scale-up and manufacturing?
 How can AI be combined with advanced characterization to accelerate learning and scale-up?
 How can public-private partnerships support U.S. competitiveness?
+Experts included:

 - Christine Chalk, Program Manager, U.S. Department of Energy, Office of Science, Advanced Scientific Computing Research